-WORLD WAR II-

 them in mid-air (they also sometimes cleared minefields by marching over

 them).
-"It takes a brave man not to be a hero in the Red Army" - Joseph
+"It takes a brave man not to be a hero in the Red Army" -

 Stalin